eonaeko/Cybersecurity_Lab_Projects/README.md

 <img width="773" height="272" alt="emmanuel" src="https://github.com/user-attachments/assets/647abbcd-9dd9-4399-a584-fcc7acc6d9d5" />

 ### Conclusion And Major Takeaways
-This lab helped me get comfortable with setting up my Virtual Machines, understanding how virtualization was carried out, and I also got comfortable with using the Linux OS through the terminal, as I used a handful of terminal commands.
+This lab helped me get comfortable with setting up my Virtual Machines, which is important for other labs I will work on, understanding how virtualization was carried out, and I also got comfortable with using the Linux OS through the terminal, as I used a handful of terminal commands.
 I also got some experience with working a firewall, NMAP, and Vulnerability Assessment.
 It equipped me with the soft skills of actively researching.

  [View my report](https://drive.google.com/file/d/1N6Gfk3DX6lGsq99e39k0ZDkBkv5zOVbD/view?usp=drive_link)